Praesentia/MedKitSecurity-Swift/README.md

 ## Synopsis

-MedKit is the concept for a client API, facilitating bi-directional communication with medical devices.
+MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

+MedKitSecurity is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain and MedKitMIP.
 MedKitSecurity implements the MedKit SecurityManager protocol for iOS and macOS, utilizing Apple's CommonCrypto and Keychain services.

 ## Dependencies